Composition and Formulation

 The lubricant industry is undergoing structural changes driven by both technological and regulatory developments:

-- Industrial Growth: Demand for lubricants in manufacturing, metalworking and hydraulic systems remains strong, especially in regions like Japan, which saw record sales in 2022.
+• Industrial growth: Demand for lubricants in manufacturing, metalworking and hydraulic systems remains strong, especially in regions like Japan, which saw record sales in 2022.

-- Synthetic Adoption: Synthetic formulations are increasingly favored in power generation and transportation for their longevity and energy efficiency.
+• Synthetic adoption: Synthetic formulations are increasingly favored in power generation and transportation for their longevity and energy efficiency.

-- Sustainability Focus: Suppliers are investing in renewable and circular economy practices, such as biodegradable formulations and the use of rerefined base stocks.
+• Sustainability: Suppliers are investing in renewable and circular economy practices, such as biodegradable formulations and the use of rerefined base stocks.

 *According to Lubes’n’Greases reporting.